4. Observing learning

 4.4 Technical language

-If you plan to use technical language, pay attention to it at the beginning of the lesson.
-Explain at the beginning of the lesson difficult words.
-If you don’t, these difficult words will act as a smokescreen for students and you create distance between you and the students.
-Therefore, use technical language only if students know the meaning of the terms.
-A list of the technical language of Friendly and Fair Teaching is available on this site along with the meanings we give to these terms.
-On this site, we write some of our terms with a capital letter.
+If you plan to use professional language, pay attention to it at the beginning of the lesson.
+At the beginning of the lesson, explain the professional language, that you will use .
+If you don’t, these difficult words will act like a smokescreen for students.
+Therefore, only use technical language if students know the meaning.
+If you don’t pay attention to this, you create distance between you and the students.
+View the list of the FFT professional language and the explanation of these terms.
+On this site we capitalize a number of these terms.

 In the module ‘managing emotions, ‘Moods’ are discussed.
 How do these moods translate into words?